-In collaboration with the initiatives Lause Bleibt and Ratibor14 as well as the two costume designers Bergit Fassel and Marie Perglerova, I developed the costumes for the protest opera Wem gehört Lauratibor?
-(Who owns Lauratibor?)
-The collective opera project Wem gehört Lauratibor? regards itself as a form of activism: It emerged from a collaboration between long-standing organised residents, businesses and initiatives in the Reichenberger neighbourhood in Berlin.
+The opera project Wem gehört Lauratibor? by the Kollektiv Lauratibor regards itself as a form of activism: It emerged from a collaboration between long-standing organised residents, businesses and initiatives in the Reichenberger neighbourhood in Berlin.
 It tells the stories of displacement and resistance, processing them into a vocal protest against gentrification and the sell-out of the city of Berlin.
 Emerging from the long-running protest movements of the Lause Bleibt and Ratibor14 initiatives, an ensemble of three choirs, 20 soloists, a protest orchestra and many other participants came together to musically translate their struggle for their city as a real-life fairy tale in the form of a loud demonstration.
 The street opera was performed in June 2021 in Berlin on Reichenberger Straße and Mariannenplatz, and in August in Odense and at the Copenhagen Opera Festival in Denmark.

 UMRISSE IN DEN RISSEN / 2019-2020